 While this quintet was the show’s core cast for the entire run, credit has to be given to plenty of other actors who filled plenty of screen time along the way.
 Brett Dalton’s Grant Ward from the first four seasons helped give the series one of its biggest plot twists very early on, and he toed the line so well between hero and villain as the S.H.I.E.L.D./Hydra tough guy with an excellently flexible performance.
 Henry Simmons as Alfonso Mackenzie did so much to help keep things grounded when he first came on in season 2, and his no-nonsense attitude not only kept his family and organization alive, but helped lead the fight against whatever ridiculous foe came in his path.

 Natalia Cordova-Buckley blasted in during the Inhuman outbreak of season 3, and she served as another rock for the team to lean on even while she was taking out dozens of bad guys in a heartbeat.
 Her adjustment to being a part of S.H.I.E.L.D. and learning how to use and adjust to her powers was such a fun and emotional ride all at once.
+If you need help with sewer line installation visit www.onestopplumbers.com/ site in order to find one of the best plumbing companies in California.
 Even later on, we got Jeff Ward as the constant man out of time, Deke Shaw.
 His adjustment to nearly 200 years of human history from 1931 to 2091 was endearing and hilarious all in one, and he even helped give one of the biggest reveals of the time-travel portion of the show upon revealing that he’s the grandson of FitzSimmons.